 As a fall out of cost reduction initiatives of IT / ITES companies, employee transportation is being reviewed closely as it comes in the top 5 elements of the cost structure of any IT / ITES company.
 The prospect of better public infrastructure in terms of Metro rails, better roads with A/C buses by state transport authorities coming into play gave raise to hopes that there are alternative modes of commuting to the workplace during day time.

-Most of the big companies have deployed technology to manage the routing and scheduling aspects of their employees, that optimize resources at a site/workplace level – based on various constraints that are put in place by the site management.
-This definitely allowed them to optimize and get the low handing fruits of route and fleet optimization with transaction visibility.
-To take this to the next level, we need to take a leaf out of the Supply Chain Management aspects of optimizing at a network level rather than at an individual company level.
-This means outsourcing transportation to 3PL companies who can manage the network across companies in the city and not just look at company/site level optimization.
-Of course, this calls for software that can optimize resources at the city level and also build capability to bill at an employee level from the current vehicle level billing aspects.
-For e.g, during lean shifts, the occupancy levels are very low and that leads to a lot of underutilization of vehicle capacity.
-If that can be improved by consolidating the demand in the neighborhood with other companies, it will help drive the occupancy levels up and the cost could be shared across the companies.
+Most of the big companies have deployed technology to manage the routing and scheduling aspects of their employees, that optimise resources at a site/workplace level – based on various constraints that are put in place by the site management.
+This definitely allowed them to optimise and get the low handing fruits of route and fleet optimisation with transaction visibility.
+To take this to the next level, we need to take a leaf out of the Supply Chain Management aspects of optimising at a network level rather than at an individual company level.
+This means outsourcing transportation to 3PL companies who can manage the network across companies in the city and not just look at company/site level optimisation.
+Of course, this calls for software that can optimise resources at the city level and also build capability to bill at an employee level from the current vehicle level billing aspects.
+For E.g., during lean shifts, the occupancy levels are very low and that leads to a lot of underutilisation of vehicle capacity.
+If that can be improved by consolidating the demand in the neighbourhood with other companies, it will help drive the occupancy levels up and the cost could be shared across the companies.

-This predictive analytics capability will enable fleet deployment at the right place at the right time to ensure that the idle time of the vehicle is reduced as well as capacity utilization of the vehicle is ensured with route optimization engines.
+This predictive analytics capability will enable fleet deployment at the right place at the right time to ensure that the idle time of the vehicle is reduced as well as capacity utilisation of the vehicle is ensured with route optimisation engines.

 In this case, even differentiated services can be offered based on individual preference to the type of vehicle, a number of co-passengers they would want to travel with and other associated service aspects with online payment options by individuals or corporates.